 - In situations where client information may need to be shared, staff should endeavour to let Clients know that this has happened and involve clients in the decisions and the process.

 - Staff are to make decisions on sharing information according to the above procedures and/or in the best interests of the client in order to achieve identified outcomes.

 Limits to Confidentiality

-- The Employees will explain that the limited confidentiality conditions include:
+- The Staff will explain that the limited confidentiality conditions include:

-- If an Employee is made aware that a serious crime has been committed or is about to be committed and the Employee knows the details to be accurate, they are obliged to report such information to the Office Manager, who will report to the police.
+- If a Staff member is made aware that a serious crime has been committed or is about to be committed and the Staff member knows the details to be accurate, they are obliged to report such information to the Manager who will report to the police.

-- Any issue which presents a serious or imminent threat that could endanger the life, health or safety of the Client, their dependents, other service users or Employees.
+- Any issue which presents a serious or imminent threat that could endanger the life, health or safety of the Client, their dependents, other service users or staff.